glentner/hypershell/docs/_include/submit_help.rst

     See ``hyper-shell initdb`` command.

 ``--tag`` *TAG*...
-    Assign one or more tags
+    Assign one or more tags.

     Tags allow for user-defined tracking of information related to individual tasks or large groups of tasks.
 They are defined with both a `key` and `value` (e.g., ``--tag file:a``).